The Metaphysics of Objectivity: Science, Meaning, and Mattering|

 |Examinations and Assignments: |

-Weekly seminar presentations and participation in discussion; one, two or three short expository essays; final term paper.
+Weekly seminar presentations and participation in discussion; one or two short expository essays; final term paper.

 |Drop/Add Enrollment Requests|